Estelle Mendell Amory: Career

 Amory started working as a teacher.
 In 1866, her family moved to Franklin County, Iowa.
 She continued to teach there.
 In 1867, she returned to the East and re-entered Falley Seminary, where she graduated with honors in 1868.
 Her family -eight brothers and sisters— suffered financial difficulties from the war.
 She was aided by friends to complete her seminary course.
 After teaching for seven years, she worked as a governess in a family in Chicago, and principal and preceptress of seminaries in the East.

 On January 18, 1875, in Otisville (now Dows), Wright County, Iowa, she married James Henry Amory (1838–1899), from Binghamton, New York.
 They settled in Elgin, Illinois.
 During all those years, Amory wrote much but published little.
 She gradually had work accepted and soon, she became a regular contributor to standard periodicals.

 She wrote mainly domestic articles, short stories for children, essays on living themes, and occasional poems.
 Her well-known "Aunt Martha Letters", were published in the Elmira Telegram, in 1882.
 Her more notable "Aunt Chatty" series, published in the Minneapolis Housekeeper, brought her recognition.
 She contributed to the Ladies' Home Journal, Mail and Express, Epoch, Cincinnati Enquirer, Journalist, Union Signal, Babyhood, Golden Days, and many others.
 In addition, Amory often held classes at home and in the schoolroom, including classes in music.

 Personal life

 She and her husband had three children together, Carrie, Rufus, and Mary.
 They lived in Belmond, Iowa.

-Estelle Mendell Amory died Pasadena, California, June 3, 1923.
+Estelle Mendell Amory died Pasadena, California on June 3, 1923, her 77th birthday.